Chrome extension · No card to start

 Click a citation.
 Watch the source light up.

-Every answer carries inline N markers.
+Every answer carries inline markers.
 Click one and Sidenote scrolls the page and pulses the exact passage.
 When the model bookends a topic by quoting first and last sentence, each cited sentence lights up on its own — try 7.
 If the document doesn’t say it, Sidenote doesn’t either.

 Try clicking the chips